thriveweb/deking-new/content/services/commercial.md

   more...
 welcomeTitle: Commercial Decking
 welcomeDescription: >-
-  Deking Pty Ltd has designed and built commercial decks, boardwalks, pergolas and patios throughout the greater Brisbane, Gold Coast, and Sunshine Coast areas.
+  DeKing Pty Ltd has designed and built commercial decks, boardwalks, pergolas and patios throughout the greater Brisbane, Gold Coast, and Sunshine Coast areas.
 Getting the ultimate timber deck or boardwalk for your riverside restaurant, hotel pool, beachfront esplanade, community pool, vineyard